Within This Page

 These standards are intended to be used primarily by product(s) manufacturers interested in understanding the sustainability performance of their product(s).
 Independent auditors, certification bodies, and environmental labeling organizations are also potential users of these standards for their use in supporting market-based environmental and sustainability claims.
 These standards may also be used by purchasers and consumers who wish to ensure that manufacturers are accurately declaring the sustainable nature of their products.
 These standards can be used where building materials and furnishings are being specified for green commercial, industrial, and residential buildings.

 Additionally these standards can be used as part of government programs that identify products which exhibit reduced impacts on the environment.
-Specifically Executive Order 13514 Federal Leadership in Environmental, Energy, and Economic Performance (October 5, 2009) establishes requirements to advance sustainable acquisition in the federal government and its supply chain by addressing greenhouse gas (GHG) emissions and other environmental attributes of products.

 The National Technology Transfer and Advancement Act of 1995 (NTTAA) directs federal agencies to use voluntary consensus standards, in lieu of government-unique standards, in procurement and regulatory activities, unless use of such standards would be inconsistent with applicable law or otherwise impractical.
 Office of Management and Budget (OMB) Circular A-119 implements the NTTAA and defines standards and voluntary consensus standards for the federal community.
 OMB A-119 does not establish a preference between consensus and non-consensus standards developed in the private sector.
 In general, A-119 provides broad discretion to individual agencies in determining if/how to make use of non-governmental standards.
 This provides agencies with the flexibility to select standards that best meet their needs.